Tituba: In popular culture

-The majority of fictional pieces that artistically or historically depict Tituba's life portray her as a Black woman or a member of an out-group by Puritan society due to her racial and socioeconomic status and an as indentured servant or slave.
+The majority of fictional pieces that artistically or historically depict Tituba's life erroneously portray her as a black woman, or a member of an out-group by Puritan society due to her racial and socioeconomic status, and as an indentured servant or slave.
 Although it is not explicitly discussed in all of the movies, plays and books, that account for Tituba's conviction, it is quite possible that the "fear of strangers", in combination with the Western European traditional belief and understanding of witchcraft, made Tituba a prime target for witchcraft conviction.

 With reference to the historical understanding of Tituba and why she was convicted, it has been argued that the pre-existing ideas about out-groups and stereotypical ideas of foreign cultures combined with fictional portrayals of witchcraft and sorcery works, has created a case where history and fiction shape each other.
 Essentially, the fictional works have assisted in the idea of what the Salem Witch Trials were like and what events lead to the convictions, trials and confessions, but without factoring in racial, political, religious and economic influences of the time, the portrayals of Tituba in media remain, for the most part, fictional.

 In John Neal's 1828 novel Rachel Dyer, a socially isolated Matthew Paris (based on Samuel Parris) feels threatened by Tituba's relationship with John Indian and is motivated to accuse her of witchcraft as a result.
 Neal described her as a "female Indian" who "did the drudgery of the house".

-Henry Wadsworth Longfellow, in his 1868 play entitled Giles Corey of the Salem Farms, describes Tituba as "the daughter of a man all black and fierce…He was an Obi man, and taught [her] magic."
-Obeah (also spelled Obi) is a specifically African and Afro-American system of magic."
+Henry Wadsworth Longfellow, in his 1868 play entitled Giles Corey of the Salem Farms, describes Tituba as "the daughter of a man all black and fierce ...
+He was an Obi man, and taught [her] magic".
+Obeah (also spelled Obi) is a specifically African and Afro-American system of magic.

 Tituba is featured prominently in the 1953 play The Crucible by Arthur Miller.
 The image of Tituba as the instigator of witchcraft at Salem was reinforced by the opening scene of The Crucible, which owes much to Marion L. Starkey's historical work The Devil in Massachusetts (1949).